Meta tracking pixel

 The mistake most community banks make is starting an LOS evaluation before naming the problem they are actually trying to solve.
 Loan origination software is a broad category that includes the full system of record that holds every commercial credit file, plus the AI-native and specialist tools that work alongside it.
 The shortlist looks completely different depending on which one the bank needs, and the most common buyer regret is running a 6-to-18-month platform migration to fix a problem that lived in the analyst layer the whole time.

-The five LOS platforms community banks evaluate most often are nCino, Abrigo, Baker Hill, MeridianLink, and Finastra.
-Each is workflow-deep, integration-heavy, and built to be the system of record.
-Each implementation is measured in months, not weeks.
+This guide ranks the commercial platforms: Aloan, MeridianLink, Finastra Loan IQ, nCino, Abrigo, HES LoanBox, and Baker Hill.
+Aloan ranks first on the criteria below because the analyst layer is where commercial files actually lose days, and it is the only entry on the list that compresses that layer without a platform migration.
+The workflow-deep platforms behind it are built to be the system of record, and each implementation is measured in months, not weeks.
 Cornerstone Advisors puts typical core or LOS replacement at 12 to 18 months and somewhere between $500,000 and $5 million depending on institution size.
 That math holds up at community-bank scale and breaks the case for replacement whenever the actual pain sits one layer down, at the analyst work happening inside the LOS.

 The analyst layer is where AI compresses time most directly.
 Document collection through a borrower portal removes the email back-and-forth that consumes the first two days of most commercial files.
 Document processing reads every line of every uploaded document and surfaces structured output the analyst verifies rather than recreates.
 Financial spreading handles 1040, 1065, 1120, and 1120-S returns with K-1 tracing across related entities.
 Credit memo generation produces structured sections the underwriter edits instead of writing from a blank page.
 Banks running this AI layer alongside their existing LOS get the AI benefit in days to weeks, on a deployment calendar measured in cups of coffee rather than migration weekends.

-This guide covers both paths.
-The first half maps the five LOS platforms community banks evaluate, with the honest tradeoffs for each.
-The second half covers when LOS replacement is not the answer and how the AI-native path that works alongside your LOS resolves the same underwriting pain on a shorter calendar.
+The first half of this guide ranks the commercial platforms, with the honest tradeoff for each.
+The second half covers when LOS replacement is not the answer and how running the analysis layer alongside your existing LOS resolves the same underwriting pain on a shorter calendar.
 For the broader category map of every layer in the commercial lending stack, see commercial lending technology landscape.
 For the platform-by-platform feature view, see best commercial lending software.

 What is loan origination software?